-When Alison Sellers first trained in Story Massage in April 2017 she had lots of ideas for using her new skills.
-These included sharing Story Massage within her regular Relax Kids Wokingham Areas classes and as part of a special bedtime routine for her son.
+When Alison Sellers first trained in the Story Massage Programme in April 2017 she had lots of ideas for using her new skills.
+These included sharing the programme within her regular Relax Kids Wokingham Areas classes and as part of a special bedtime routine for her son.
 But her real passion was to share it within the community as her local library… and this has proved very successful.

 “Library sessions are a way that everyone can access the benefits of positive touch,” she says, “It is so helpful at home with my own son and with groups in schools that I want to share Story Massage with as many people as possible.
-I love seeing the enjoyment and calmness that Story Massage brings to children and babies, and also their parents and grandparents.”
+I love seeing the enjoyment and calmness that massage stories bring to children and babies, and also their parents and grandparents.”

 Approaching Local Libraries